sigmorphon/sigmorphon.github.io/sharedtasks/2020/task0.md

 **Restrictions**

-There are no restrictions about what sort of data you can use for this task.
+Additional UniMorph (and ICGI) data beyond what is provided is not allowed for model training.
+There are no other restrictions about what sort of data you can use for this task.
 For example, if you would like to use a large, unlabeled corpus, such as Wikipedia, that is acceptable.
 You may also use a pre-trained language model, e.g. BERT ([Devlin et al. 2019](https://www.aclweb.org/anthology/N19-1423/)).
 However, we will evaluate models in two different categories: (1) those that use external resources (beyond what is provided by the task), and (2) those that do not.
+The constrained data category (2) will be restricted to monolingual models, while category (1) may include multilingual models -- we encourage you to be creative!
 Participants are asked to clearly specify the submission category.

 ## Evaluation